Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Materials and Methods

 We employed a custom-made photogrammetry rig to scan participants in a laboratory at the University of Würzburg.
 The rig featured 15 Canon EOS 2000D cameras equipped with high-quality \SI{35}{mm} wide angle lenses\footnote{\url{https://www.canon.de/lenses/ef-35mm-f-2-is-usm-lens/}} arranged in a $5 \times 3$ grid~(see \autoref{fig:methods}, A).
 The small number of cameras and the streamlined design ensured unhindered accessibility to the scanning process, even within the confines of a small laboratory.
 Six LED tubes were used to light the subjects uniformly.
 To capture the participants from every angle, they were scanned from the front, back, left, and right.
 An additional scan captured the empty background, which was used for background subtraction in the photogrammetry step.
 The images were automatically processed using the commercial photogrammetry software Agisoft Metashape~\citep{metashape}, resulting in four dense point clouds, each defining a partial scan of the subject.

-For generating realistic virtual humans from this input data, we based on the work of \cite{achenbachFastGenerationRealistic2017}.
+For generating realistic virtual humans from this input data, we use a template-fitting approach based on the work of \cite{achenbachFastGenerationRealistic2017}.
 They used a photogrammetry rig to generate a single dense point cloud of the subject, to which an animatable statistical human body model was fitted.
 Non-rigid ICP~\citep{bouaziz2014registration-tutorial} and fine-scale surface deformation were employed to optimize the statistical template model's alignment, pose, and shape.

 With our approach, participants turned $90^{\circ}$ for each of the scans, and the four point clouds depict the subjects in slightly varying poses.
 We adopted the avatar generation method of \cite{achenbachFastGenerationRealistic2017} accordingly.
 On each point cloud, we selected $k$ landmarks, which served as initial correspondences between the template model and the partial scans ($k \in \{23, 9, 6, 6\}$ for the front, back, left, and right scans, respectively).
 Pose parameters of the template model were then individually optimized for each of the partial scans, while the shape parameters were jointly optimized such that the resulting shape matched all of the point clouds.
 Similarly, the fine-scale deformation was reformulated to minimize the shape difference between the template model and all of the partial scans simultaneously.
 Texture information for the resulting geometry was then generated by following the method of \cite{wenningerRealisticVirtualHumans2020}, which generated partial textures from the camera calibration data resulting from the photogrammetry step.
 Partial textures were then stitched together via a graph-cut based optimization and Poisson Image Editing~\citep{Boykov2001_GraphCut, Perez2003PoissonImageEditing}. \looseness=-1